avault/higher-ed-exploration/README.md

 # College Selection Analyses

-Understanding the data behind selecting a college or university.
+This analysis is for understanding the data behind selecting a college or university, and could be a good starting point for a student!

 Click on `analysis.ipynb` to page through the analysis so far!